awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-messaging.rst

 ========

-Engage your users more deeply by tying their app usage behavior to messaging campaigns.
+Engage your users more deeply by tying their app usage behavior to Push Notification, email, or SMS messaging campaigns.

 When you enable the Amplify CLI Analytics category, your app is registered with Amazon Pinpoint.
-You can define user segments and send email, SMS, and :ref:`Push Notification <add-aws-mobile-push-notifications>` messages to those recipients through the Amazon Pinpoint console.
+You can define user segments and send messages to those recipients through the Amazon Pinpoint console.

 Amazon Pinpoint also enables you to gather and visualize your app's :ref:`Analytics
 <add-aws-mobile-analytics>`.
 The metrics you gather can be as simple as session start and stop data,